FFYoshy/FFYoshy/README.md

 - 👀 I’m interested in game and software development.
 - 🌱 I am currently retraining as an IT application developer and learning Python.
     - In my private life, I also work with GDScript and C# and currently building my own website.
-- 💞️ I’m looking for an work placement in north germany, Lower Saxony.
 - 📫 How to reach me per Email: ffyoshy@yahoo.com .
 - 😄 Pronouns: He/Him
 - ⚡ My hobbies are streaming and playing the keyboard.